magicalyak/nginx-kube-demo/README.md

 #### running kubespray ansible

-Once this is done and the inventory is set go and run the following
+Once this is done and the inventory is set go and run the following if you used vagrant this should have been down on the `vagrant up` command

 `ansible-playbook cluster.yml -i inventory/mycluster/hosts.ini --user root --become --become-user=root cluster.yml`